adnanhussain98/aws-cloud-resume-challenge/README.md

 In this repo, you will see a folder named "dynamodb".
 This consists of Terraform code used to create a DynamoDB table and add an item into it.
 This setup is required as I will be creating a Lambda which will be updating the DynamoDB item each time a vistor views my website.
 ![tf-image](https://user-images.githubusercontent.com/24739598/226211233-45197937-d5cd-4ce1-8af4-c752b0b4ed42.png)

+## 7. JavaScript

+WIP - I will be adding in a visitor counter to my website.
+This will retrieve and update the view count on the website via a Lambda function.

+## 8. Lambda

+WIP - I will be creating a Lambda function in Python which will update the view count value in the DynamoDB table item I created earlier.
+The JavaScript function will call the Lambda function URL which will then trigger it to do the update and retrieve the latest value.

+## 9. CI/CD

+WIP - I will be creating CI/CD pipelines for the back end (Lambda function) and for the front end (website code).
+Example: When I push updates for my website, I want the S3 bucket to be updated with the new files and the CloudFront cache to be invalidated so that the updated web pages are available imediately for everyone.